 What Can An Agricultural Extension Service Provide For Animal Sanctuaries?

 Although an animal sanctuary may be outside of the typically expected audience of what an agricultural extension service provides resources for, there are a number of potential region-specific resources and services that would be highly valuable for sanctuaries, often provided free of charge or quite affordably through these departments.
 Depending on one’s region, an agricultural extension service may provide sanctuaries with:

 - A detailed accounting of parasites, illnesses, and outbreaks that are a higher concern in the region, or that have been reported as issues in the past, including a list of reportable diseases.
-This can help a sanctuary work with their veterinarian to create a vaccination and worming schedule that is both effective and efficient for the known concerns of the region.
+This can help a sanctuary work with their veterinarian to create a vaccination and The act of medicating an animal to reduce or eliminate internal parasites, either prophylactically or in response to illness. schedule that is both effective and efficient for the known concerns of the region.

 - Guidance on pasture creation, management, rotation, and the trialing of appropriate grass mixes that best suit the region in which a sanctuary is located, so that pastures grow more readily and are easier to maintain.
-Agricultural Extension Services also tend to maintain a list of toxic plants and wild animal concerns to domestic farmed animals prevalent in the region, which can be extremely valuable information when trying to protect one’s residents.
+Agricultural Extension Services also tend to maintain a list of toxic plants and wild animal concerns to Adapted over time (as by selective breeding) from a wild or natural state to life in close association with and to the benefit of humans farmed animals prevalent in the region, which can be extremely valuable information when trying to protect one’s residents.

 - Resources for soil testing services, which can be highly valuable for determining if there are any nutritional deficits or excesses that must be addressed in resident diets, or dangerous levels of toxic compounds like lead that must be mitigated for resident safety.